sintret/pdo-instance/README.md

 ### select one

-This following code will get single row.
+This following code will get single row using `one` method.
 ```php
 $query = new Query;
 $query->find("my_table")